Khashiev/Java0/README.md

 # Day 00 – Java bootcamp
 ### Management structures and arrays

-*Takeaways: Today, you will learn the basics of solving both trivial and more challenging business tasks using basic Java language constructs.*
+*Takeaways: Today you will learn the basics of solving both trivial and more challenging business tasks using basic Java language constructs.*

 # Contents
 1. [Chapter I](#chapter-i) \